oracle/graal/docs/getting-started/graalvm-enterprise/get-started-graalvm-enterprise.md

 ### WebAssembly

-With GraalVM Enterprise you can run programs compiled to WebAssembly.
+With GraalVM you can run programs compiled to WebAssembly.
-The support is not available by default, but you can add it to GraalVM using the [GraalVM Updater](../../reference-manual/graalvm-updater.md) tool:
+The support is not available by default, but you can add it to GraalVM with this command:
 ```shell
 gu install wasm
 ```